Pat St. John: WPLJ and WNEW years

-Recent career
+Post WNEW career

 After the demise of WNEW's rock format, St. John was one of the first programmers hired by CD Radio in October 1998 as the Director of classic Rock Programming).
 CD Radio would later change its name to Sirius Satellite Radio, and then after acquiring XM Satellite Radio become known as SiriusXM, where he remains today as one of their most popular personalities.
 He also joined WCBS-FM in 2002, followed by moving to WAXQ in 2004 where he stayed until late 2006.
 In July 2007, he returned to the re-incarnated WCBS-FM following the station's short-lived detour to "Jack FM".
 In February 2008, St. John actually replaced Howard Cogan as the pre-recorded voice of the Jack character on WCBS-FM-HD2 and its web stream at ilikejack.com until it became ToNY (meaning "To New York" but pronounced "Tony" until later simulcasting WCBS News Radio 880 in December 2012.
 For the first decade of the new century he was the announcer for Dick Clark's New Year's Rockin' Eve.
 He continues to do voiceover work for radio and TV commercials as well as station imaging for radio and television as well as narration.

-During St. John's years with satellite radio he has been heard on such channels as "60s Vibrations", "The Vault", Deep Tracks, and "Sirius Blues" (where he was also the channel's format manager and program director).
-Since Sirius' merger with former rival XM in 2008, he can be heard on '60s Gold (formerly '60s on 6) classic rock.
-He has also been the voice of Metropolitan Opera Radio on the service, further showing his versatility.
-St. John was also chosen to announce system-wide that Howard Stern would be joining Sirius.